Structural Identifiability of Series-Parallel LCR Systems: LC System Analysis

 Now we consider the two-element systems which contain parallel and series combinations of inductors and capacitors, i.e.~LC systems.
 To analyze the identifiability of these LC systems we first will classify these systems into four \textit{types} dependent upon the structure of their constitutive equations.
 Since the LC systems are specific cases of LCR systems, we can state several general propositions about the structure of their constitutive equations, which we prove in the next section.
 First, we recognize an upper bound on the number of coefficients on either side of the constitutive equation of an LCR, and thus an LC system.

-\begin{prop_max_deg_lcr} \textit{The maximum degree of either side of the constitutive equation of an LCR system is bounded above by the number of parameters, i.e.~base elements, in the model. } \end{prop_max_deg_lcr}
+\begin{prop_max_deg_lcr} \textit{The maximum order of either side of the constitutive equation of an LCR system is bounded above by the number of parameters, i.e.~base elements, in the model. } \end{prop_max_deg_lcr}

 Note that the previous proposition yields that the maximum number of non-monic, nonzero coefficients in the constitutive equation of an LCR system is $2n+1$, where $n$ is the number of parameters.
-We can also make a statement relating the lowest and highest degrees of the left-hand and right-hand sides of the constitutive equation of an LCR system.
+We can also make a statement relating the lowest and highest orders of the left-hand and right-hand sides of the constitutive equation of an LCR system.

-\begin{prop_lcr_diff1}\textit{ In an LCR system, the largest degrees on either side of the constitutive equation must be within one of each other.
-Similarly, the smallest degrees on either side of the constitutive equation must be within one of each other.} \end{prop_lcr_diff1}
+\begin{prop_lcr_diff1}\textit{ In an LCR system, the largest orders on either side of the constitutive equation must be within one of each other.
+Similarly, the smallest orders on either side of the constitutive equation must be within one of each other.} \end{prop_lcr_diff1}

 In the case of LC systems, we can actually make a slightly stronger statement.